-TSgt.
-Leonard Matlovich USAF was the first to volunteer to fight the military's ban on gays, a universal soldier in the fight against AIDS & for full LGBT equality.
-He was also a loving son, brother, uncle, friend, & "father" of untold numbers of lives lived out & proud.
+The first to volunteer to fight the military's ban on gays, a universal soldier in the fight against AIDS and for full LGBT equality, a loving son, brother, uncle, friend, and inspiration for untold numbers of lives lived out and proud.

 "He was the Charles Lindbergh of the Gay Movement." - Author & civil rights activist Malcolm Boyd